Blossom in Nature: 5 Outdoor Activities for Personal Growth this Summer!

 Summer is the time when one sheds one’s tensions with one’s clothes, and the right kind of day is jeweled balm for the battered spirit.
 A few of those days and you can become drunk with the belief that all’s right with the world.
 Ada Louise Huxtable

 We came from nature—and we are still a part of nature—although much of the time we forget this.
-Yet nature is a powerful antidote to our human struggles and a powerful accelerator of our growth.
+And nature is a powerful antidote to our human struggles and can be a powerful accelerator of our growth.

 There are so many studies that show nature is good for us, for children, for healing and both mental and physical health.
 And summer is the perfect time to get outside and enjoy everything nature has to offer, and blossom alongside it.